brodybayley/wikimap/plan/user-stories.md

 # WikiMap User Stories

+* Guest = unauthenticated users

+* Users = authenticated/logged in users

 ## Must Haves
-* As a user, I want to see a list of available maps, because I want to know what my options are
+* As a guest, I want to see a list of available maps, because I want to know what my options are

-* As a user I want a map to be capable of having many points because I want to be able to plan routes
+* As a guest I want a map to be capable of having many points because I want to be able to plan routes

-* As a user, I want to be able to view an individual map, because I want to plan my routes for my objectives
+* As a guest, I want to be able to view an individual map, because I want to plan my routes for my objectives

 * As a user, I want to be able to create and modify maps to have my own customized maps for different projects.